 Between 1839 and 1853 the French mathematician Théodore Olivier created string models to teach and demonstrate descriptive geometry, some of which could be manipulated.
 He was a student of French mathematician Gaspard Monge, who invented descriptive geometry and was already illustrating his ideas with rudimentary string models.
 Photo above: intersection of two cylinders.
 Sources: Nicholas Mee (2013) Strings, Surfaces and Physics.
-Photo above taken in the Musée des Arts et Métiers in […]
+Photo above taken in the Musée des Arts et Métiers in Paris, see […]

 1900 – Crum Brown's Mathematical Surface